jobsta/albumapp-django/README.rst

     $ python manage.py makemessages

-Compile translation files so labels can be used in the application (generates django.mo next to django.po):
+Compile all translation files so labels can be used in the application (generates django.mo next to django.po):

 .. code:: shell